LynxMagnus/mine-support/README.md

 The application is designed to run in containerised environments, using Docker Compose in development and Kubernetes in production.

-- Scripts are provided to aid local development and testing using Docker Compose.
 - A Helm chart is provided for production deployments to Kubernetes.

 ### Build container image